SachaWheeler/sachawheeler.github.io/_posts/2019-4-18-Pedal-Board.md

 doesn't happen that often these days.

-That said, I'm repairing a (really nice) compressor pedal that I fried by plugging an 18v supply into it (the reason I decided to build this board in the first place) and if I succeed, I'm not sure where it's going to go...
+That said, I'm repairing a (really nice) compressor pedal that I fried by plugging an errant  18v supply into it (the reason I decided to build this board in the first place) and if I succeed, I'm not sure where it's going to go...